Business Valuation Tool

 Your Online Business Value Calculator

 Do you know the value of your business?
 Would you know where to start in calculating its worth?
-So you can set a reasonable and well-argued Asking Price.
+This tool helps provide answers so you can set a logically-calculated Asking Price.

-ExitAdviser's business valuation approach gives you the confidence to defend your Asking Price in front of any prospective buyer.
-That's because it uses Discounted Cash Flow (DCF), the most widely respected method of valuing an ongoing, profitable business.
-It takes the expected future cash flows and "discounts" them back to the present day, to give a well-argued valuation.
+ExitAdviser's business valuation approach gives you the confidence to defend your asking price in front of any prospective buyer.
+That's because it uses Discounted Cash Flow (DCF), the most widely respected method of valuing an ongoing and profitable business.
+It takes the expected future cash flows and "discounts" them back to the present day, to give you a logically-calculated valuation result.

-It's well worth taking time to get your valuation right.
-Be sure to use actual financial data and considered forecasts that can de defended with rational arguments.
-For this reason ExitAdviser recommends that you take several attempts with the Business Valuation Tool until you feel happy with the result.
+It's well worth taking the time to get your valuation right.
+Be sure to use actual financial data and considered forecasts that can be defended with rational arguments.
+For this reason, ExitAdviser recommends that you take several attempts with the Business Valuation Tool until you feel confident with the result.
 Before setting your final Asking Price, compare the tool outcome with other valuation methods, including price comparison with other similar businesses listed on a variety of online business sale websites.